We are excited to show a Pressed Flowers Cake tutorial with you!

 We decorated a two tiered cake (6 inch tier and 8 inch tier) which was frosted with our Classic Vanilla Buttercream recipe.
 As usual with tiered cakes, each tier was resting on it's own cake cardboard cut to the size of the cake.

 The top cake tier was supported from beneath by 4 bubble tea straws.
-(For more information of tier stacking, click here)
+(Visit our quick tutorial on tier stacking for more details!)

 How to Press Flowers for Cake Decorating